 Education Preparation for Cybersecurity Manager Jobs

 Preparing for cybersecurity manager jobs involves gaining the expertise and obtaining the industry knowledge employers need most.
 The first step is to earn a college degree.

 - Associate’s Degree: Some entry-level cybersecurity positions may require a two-year associate’s degree in computer science or information technology.
 Employers may prefer candidates with work experience, which can be obtained through internships or part-time employment.
 Advancing in this field usually requires a bachelor’s degree or higher.

 - Bachelor’s Degree: Many cybersecurity manager jobs will require a four-year degree.
 Pursuing a bachelor’s degree in information technology, computer science, engineering or a related discipline, and gaining some work experience may prepare a professional to break into this field.
-Some employers may show preference to candidates with advanced degrees, industry certifications or related certificates from a respected college or university, such as the Graduate Certificate in Information Assurance & Cybersecurity offered by Florida Tech University Online.

 - Master’s Degree: Mid- and upper-level cybersecurity managers often hold advanced degrees, such as the Master of Science in Information Assurance & Cybersecurity.
-An advanced degree typically takes an additional one to two years beyond the bachelor’s level.

 Often, military and government agency employers require cybersecurity managers to hold security clearances and industry certifications.
 Prospective employers may offer tuition assistance to help you obtain a master’s degree.